Academic degree: United States

-Some schools, mostly junior colleges and community colleges and some four-year schools, offer an associate degree for two full years of study.
-These may be in professional or academic fields and the most common awards are the Associate of Arts (A.A.) and Associate of Science (A.S.) degrees.
+Some schools, mostly junior colleges and community colleges and some four-year schools, offer an associate degree that takes two full years of study.
+These may be in professional or academic fields, and the most common awards are the Associate of Arts (A.A.) and Associate of Science (A.S.) degrees.
 Articulation agreements may allow credit earned on an associate degree to be counted toward the completion of a bachelor's degree.

 The "first professional degree" is a graduate-level degree program designed to prepare graduates for professional practice in various fields other than academic scholarship and research.
-First, professional degrees require a minimum of two years prior to college-level education to enter the program and a minimum of six years of total college-level education (including that undertaken prior to entry) to complete the program.
+First professional degrees require a minimum of two years of college-level education prior to entering the program and a minimum of six years of total college-level education (including that undertaken prior to entry) to complete the program.
 Most professional degree programs require a prior bachelor's degree for admission and many require seven or eight years of total study.
 Many first professional degrees, e.g. M.D., J.D. or D.O. are named as doctorates but should not be confused with research doctorates such as the Ph.D. (or, in law, the S.J.D.).
 First professional degrees should also not be confused with professional master's degrees such as the M.Arch. and M.B.A., which are classified as master's degrees, or with intermediate graduate qualifications that also bear the title of doctor, such as D.Min. or D.Psy.

 Intermediate graduate qualifications lie between the master's level and doctorate.
-They include awards such as Advanced Certificates, Advanced Graduate Certificates, Graduate Diplomas, Professional Engineer status, and Professional Diplomas, as well as specialist degrees such as Education Specialist, Doctor of Ministry, Doctor of Psychology and the Licentiate in Sacred Theology.
+They include awards such as the Certificate of Advanced Study, Graduate Diplomas, Professional Engineer status, and Professional Diplomas, as well as specialist degrees such as Education Specialist, Doctor of Ministry, Doctor of Psychology and the Licentiate in Sacred Theology.

 In 21 US jurisdictions, religious institutions can be authorized to grant religious-exempt (rel. exmpt., rel. expt., etc.) degrees without accreditation or government oversight.
 Such degrees are used primarily to attain church-related employment.

 Current levels of attainment of degrees

-Traditionally more men than women attended and earned degrees at the world's universities.
-A milestone was reached in the United States according to results of the 2010 census, as women surpassed men in attaining master's degrees, for the first time.
+Traditionally, more men than women attended and earned degrees at the world's universities.
+A milestone was reached in the United States, according to the 2010 census, as women surpassed men in attaining master's degrees, for the first time.
 The U.S. census reports that 10.5 million men have master's degrees or higher, compared with 10.6 million women.
 The first year that women surpassed men in earning bachelor's degrees was 1996.